 2) It’s All Do To My Tits

 When the series was nearly complete, Emin had a friend over to share in part of the evening’s drinking, and that friend pointed out that there was a grammatical error in the painting above.
 Tracey laughed it off at first pointing out herself that the “s” is backwards in “its” obviously because she was so drunk, and everyone should know that, and besides the real point was that she’d questioned how much of the resurgence of her popularity coincided with a rather quality boob job she’d gotten.
 When her friend pointed out there was an additional error, which she was unable to locate, she became annoyed and called him a “pedant”.
-[I’m no one to condemn someone for grammar errors, as you can probably find some in this post, as well as typos.
+[I’m no one to condemn someone for grammatical errors, as you can probably find some in this post, as well as typos.
 Nevertheless it should be “due to my tits” and not “do to my tits”.]
 She set it on top of the self-portrait which was a pile, now of two, for reconsideration.
 Of the self-portrait she’d said, “I don’t mind looking like a tart, but I mind looking like the bride of the fucking elephant man”.

 When she awoke the following noon, new drawings awaited her, but two of the previous drawings unfortunately didn’t make it.
 They’d been scribbled over, then torn to pieces, with some fragments ending up burnt relics in the ashtray, and others as floating islands in the toilet.